qmk/qmk_firmware/keyboards/converter/ps2_usb/README.md

 Keymap
 ------
 Several version of keymap are available in advance but you are recommended to define your favorite layout yourself.
-To define your own keymap create file named `keymap_<name>.c` and see keymap document(you can find in README.md of top directory) and existent keymap files.
+To define your own keymap create a folder with your github username, and in it, a file named `keymap.c` and see keymap document(you can find in README.md of top directory) and existent keymap files.

 PS/2 signal handling implementations